Abdulhossein/Autov2rayLeecher/README.md

 ---

-## Instructions
-- Replace `yourusername` with your actual GitHub username in the clone command.
-- Adjust the paths in the automation scripts to point to your actual project directory.
-- Save the content as `README.md` in your repository’s root directory.

----

 ### Resolve Pending Changes Before Merging
 Ensure that all local changes are resolved and committed before merging to avoid conflicts.
 Run: